 The debate on whether free software is good enough or you should upgrade to a paid premium plan has been ongoing for as long as the internet has been around.
 It comes down to how demanding the needs of your business are.

+If your meetings are impeded by the participant caps or time limits then upgrading is a worthy investment.
 Before you make the jump to a paid plan, be sure to check out the official GetVoIP guide on web conferencing solutions.